 All foods sold in Australia must comply with a range of laws designed to protect consumer, plant, and animal health.
 These laws apply equally to imported and locally produced foods.
+All imported food must comply with quarantine and imported food requirements, including food safety requirements.
+Effective February 24, 2024, packaged food imported into Australia must comply with Plain English Allergen Labeling regulations.

+DISCLAIMER:

-All imported food must comply with quarantine and imported food requirements, and then with food safety requirements.
-DISCLAIMER: This report has been prepared by the Office of Agricultural Affairs, USDA/Foreign Agricultural Service in Canberra, Australia for U.S. exporters of domestic food and agricultural products.
+This report has been prepared by the Office of Agricultural Affairs, USDA/Foreign Agricultural Service in Canberra, Australia for U.S. exporters of domestic food and agricultural products.
 While every possible care has been taken in the preparation of this report, information provided may not be completely accurate either because policies have changed since its preparation, or because clear and consistent information about these policies was unavailable.
 It is highly recommended that U.S. exporters verify the full set of import requirements with their Australian partners, who are normally best equipped to research such matters with local authorities, before any goods are shipped.